VilleJuhan1/Devops-with-Kubernetes/readme.md

 ## k3d environment

-Building the local k3d environment that works with the latest release:
+Building the local k3d environment that works with the latest release (ping-pong-pv is no longer necessary):

 ```shell
 k3d cluster create kubehelvetti \